Rick's Daily Tips

 1 – Keep your printer’s firmware up-to-date by installing every new update as soon as possible after you find out it is available.

-This point was driven home by this 16 year old security flaw in HP printers that dominated the evening news a while back.
+This point was driven home by a 16 year old security flaw in HP printers that was all over the evening news back in 2021.

 2 – Put a strong Network Security Key (aka Password) on your WiFi network.